metas-mk/100-days-of-code/r2-log.md

 #### Lodash - a JavaScript utility library

-Lodash is a great library that provides a lot of functions that help in JavaScript Development.
+Lodash is a nice library that provides a lot of functions that help in JavaScript Development.
 It can be found here: https://lodash.com/docs/4.17.15
+Just open the console on documentation page and you can try it out directly.